 Shape the Next Generation

 The world needs more teachers, perhaps more than any other profession.
-Unlike most career paths, teaching is a calling; one that takes a unique personality willing to listen to, learn from and shape the students they will have in their classroom.
+Unlike most career paths, teaching is a calling, one that takes a unique personality willing to listen to, learn from, and shape the students the teacher will have in his or her classroom.
 If you feel an internal pull toward this field, obtaining an Associate of Arts in Teaching (AAT) degree from San Jacinto College is the best way to start.

-Our AAT degree is fully transferable to all Texas public universities and lays the initial foundation needed for a Texas teacher certification.
-Students will be exposed to the full spectrum of primary education and can specialize in teaching elementary, middle or high school grade-level subjects.
+The AAT degree is transferable to Texas public universities and lays the initial foundation needed for a Texas teacher certification.
+Students will be exposed to the full spectrum of primary education and can specialize in teaching elementary, middle, or high school grade-level subjects.
 Students who complete the AAT will be required to meet any and all entrance requirements of the transferring university and the educator preparation program, including grade point averages and/or testing requirements.